The Homeless Taskforce

 The purpose of the HTF is to prevent homelessness through provision of affordable rented housing, and operates by sourcing private sector expertise and assistance from selected individuals or companies whose ethos ties in with the vision and values of the Coming Home report.

-Three small homes that provide ‘move-on’ accommodation for working people who have been in supported housing but are now ready to live independently.
-The site is an old church hall in Ipswich.
+Increasingly, the HTF is involved in bringing together local stakeholders to deliver pilot projects such as three small homes that provide ‘move-on’ accommodation for working people who have been in supported housing but are now ready to live independently.
+This pilot project utilises an old church hall in Ipswich.